 LinkedIn Invitations Do Not Constitute “Solicitations.”
 Last month, the Illinois Appellate Court held that a former employee’s social media activities were not “solicitations” that breached his employment agreement.
 In Bankers Life & Cas.
 Co. v.
 Am.
 Senior Benefits LLC, a Bankers Life sales manager, Charles Gelineau, left to take a similar role for a direct competitor, America Senior Benefits (ASB).
-Gelineau had signed an employment agreement with Bankers Life prohibiting him from “inducing or attempting to induce” any Bankers Life employees to resign their employment, or to contract with or sell insurance products for any company other than Bankers Life.
+Gelineau had signed an employment agreement with Bankers Life prohibiting him from “inducing or attempting to induce” any Bankers Life employees to resign their employment or to contract with or sell insurance products for any company other than Bankers Life.

 After joining ASB, Gelineau did what many in his position would: he updated his LinkedIn profile to reflect his new job.
 Additionally, Gelineau “connected” on LinkedIn with three Bankers Life’s employees.
 According to Bankers Life, several employees who connected with Gelineau clicked his profile link, learned of ASB job opportunities he posted on his LinkedIn page, applied for jobs with ASB, and were hired.
 Gelineau never used LinkedIn to send direct messages to Bankers Life employees regarding professional opportunities.
 Instead, the individuals on his email contact list were all sent generic emails asking them to form a professional connection on LinkedIn.

 The Illinois Appellate Court held that these “passive” social media connections did not constitute solicitations in violation of the employment agreement.
-Following similar state court decisions in Connecticut and Massachusetts, the court reasoned that communications on social media that inform former co-workers that an employee changed jobs, identified the new employer, and provided an example of the employee's work did not constitute solicitation.
+Following similar state court decisions in Connecticut and Massachusetts, the court reasoned that communications on social media that inform former co-workers that an employee changed jobs, identified the new employer, and provided an example of the employee’s work did not constitute a solicitation.
 Additionally, because the job postings for ASB were posted on Gelineau’s public LinkedIn homepage, they were not “solicitations.”
-The court cautioned, however, that the substance of communications should be scrutinized by circuit courts, and direct “pitches” to former co-workers or customers could constitute a breach of a non-solicit provisions.
+The court cautioned, however, that the substance of communications should be scrutinized by circuit courts, and direct “pitches” to former co-workers or customers could constitute a breach of a non-solicit provision.

 This case clarifies the bounds of solicitations in the context of social media.
 With still relatively little guidance from the courts on how social media activities may implicate restrictive covenants, the Bankers Life decision indicates that without targeted outreach to specific individuals at the employee’s former employer, a social media invitation, or general advertising on LinkedIn or similar public webpages, will typically not constitute “solicitation” in violation of a restrictive covenant.